cObliUva/MyPortfolio/README.md

 7. Get good strategy that makes sense.
 8. Combine time-frames to make more holistically informed decisions.

-### NEW Step Plan To Trading-Bot
-1. First complete the 1 Day - Week trading strategy prototype, and backtest on other data.
-    -  Create more advanced features that are low in train-time complexity (pivot-high/low detection, and price-range logic (kda), RSI-divergence)
-2. Create a second model that creates swing-trade strategies on 1 day - 1 hour time-frame.
-(Create a new file for this, but use a lot of the same code as a framework).
-3. Create a scalping strategy that works with 1 hours to 5 min data.
-    - Use the strategy and create a tradingbot that would use API of a crypto exchange to actually make trades.
-    - Create trading data dashboard (i.e., already created plots + trade data, but also store trade data in csv and create good tables of performance).
-    - First do paper-trading with the bot on live data.

 ### Symbolic Regression Implementation
 Data = Price and indicator per candle